Pharmacy Contraception Service

 Download the service pathway for ongoing supply

-Briefing 031/23: Guidance on the Pharmacy Contraception Advanced Service
+Community Pharmacy England Briefing 017/25: Guidance on the NHS Pharmacy Contraception Service

 This Community Pharmacy England Briefing provides additional guidance for pharmacy owners and their teams on the service.

-To find a pharmacy who is offering the service please use the service finder here.
+To find a pharmacy who is offering the Pharmacy Contraception service please use the service finder here.

 To access your local formularies to determine the most appropriate medication to offer in line with the formulary for your local area, please click on the links below